liuganggang/scim_rails/README.md

 The create request can receive any SCIM compliant JSON but can only be parsed with the configuration schema provided.
 What that means is that if your app receives a request to modify an attribute that is not listed in your `mutable_user_attributes` configuration it will ignore the parameter.
 In addition to needing to be included in the mutable attributes it also requires `mutable_user_attributes_schema` which defines where the Gem should look for a given attribute.

 **Do not include attributes that you do not want modified** such as `id`.
 Any attributes can be provided in the `user_schema` configuration to be returned as part of the response but if they are not part of the `mutable_user_attributes_schema` then they cannot be modified.
+Constant attributes can be provided in the `constant_user_attributes`

 Sample request: